ÃÛÌÒ´«Ã½

 Annual Instructional Materials Adoption Process

-ÃÛÌÒ´«Ã½ Schools is currently in a K-12 Social Studies adoption cycle click here for detailed information.
+ÃÛÌÒ´«Ã½ Schools is currently in a K-12 Science adoption cycle click here for detailed information.

 The by content is published by the FLDOE and is governed by state statute.
 Additional detailed information can be found on the .

-To facilitate a successful resolution parents should provide the school with the following information:
+To facilitate a successful resolution, the parent/resident should provide the school with the following information:

 • Name of Teacher